 There are eight primary emotions: joy, fear, sadness, anger, interest, disgust, surprise, and shame.

-For kids, it’s probably best to stick to the simplified Emotional Color Wheel, which covers the four basics: happy, sad, anxious/upset, and angry.
+For entry-level kids mindfulness activities, it’s probably best to stick to the simplified Emotional Color Wheel, which covers the four basics: happy, sad, anxious/upset, and angry.

 An easy way to talk about these four emotions is to map them to a color.
 When a child seems upset, ask “what color are you feeling right now?”
 They can answer with a color (“I feel yellow”) as a way to quickly acknowledge their feelings without having to find the words to verbalize exactly what’s wrong.

 5. Mindful hand washing

 Teaching kids to wash their hands mindfully is one of the most intuitive mindfulness activities for children: